laurabrenskelle/mbon-docs/_docs/data-portal-demo.md

 ## Open the Data Portal
 Note: The data portal works best using the Firefox and Chrome web browsers.

-The MBON Data Portal can be accessed by going to <https://mbon.ioos.us> The portal has three main components:
+The MBON Data Portal can be accessed by going to <https://mbon.ioos.us> The portal has two main components:
 1. The Map Layer
 2. The Data Catalog (which can also be accessed in the Map Layer)